lsst-dm/dmtn-308/index.rst

 - Qserv only has a few deployments, and there are no non-Rubin developers or companies using the platform.
 - This could be considered a limiting factor in terms of platform selection.

+.. few deployments
+.. advantage of having in-house staff - we own the development; if we need something, we can add it

 AlloyDB
 ~~~~~~~